LIFEHUBBER

 Kimi-K2.6 is a multimodal agentic model positioned around long-horizon coding, tool use, autonomous execution, and broader software workflows.

 The official model page presents Kimi-K2.6 as a multimodal model for coding-heavy, tool-using, and orchestrated agent workflows rather than a general chat model alone.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is